 - 10-inch PVC in Trotter Sisters Drive adjacent to site.
-There is a manhole located at the intersection of Trotter Sisters Drive and the Rocket Road right-of-way that is a potential point of connection. - Various potential connection points exist to the west of this PAD in the area of Rita Road.
+There is a manhole located at the intersection of Trotter Sisters Drive and the Rocket Road right-of-way that is a potential point of connection. - Various potential connection points exist to the west of this PAD in the area of Rita Road and will need to be extended with a right-of-way easement through the existing State Trust Land west of Houghton Road to serve the development within the H2K PAD.